brianSalk/graph-theory-notes/README.md

 Given an edge $e = \\{u,v\\}$, $u$ and $v$ are the **end verticies**.  $u$ and $v$ are **incident** with $e$.  $u$ and $v$ are adjacent to eachother and therefor neighbors.
 **Valency** or **degree**: the number of times a vertex appears as an end vertex in that graph, or the number of edges connected to that vertex.
 Graphs can be displayed as adjacency lists or as diagrams.
+**Subgraph**: A graph obtained by delting some nodes and/or edges from another graph.
+**Induced Subgraph**: A graph obtained by deleting some nodes and only the edges incident to the deleted node(s).